 They have an article on surgical face masks for preventing surgical wound infection.
 They searched all the studies on this topic.
 The outcome of the analysis showed that wearing face masks during surgery neither increases nor decreases the number of wound infections.

 So think about this, we are talking about medical professionals who use personal protective equipment regularly.
 These professionals know the proper protocol on how to use face masks.
 And it still didn’t make a difference!
 What is the likelihood that the general public will help prevent the spread of infection with face masks?

 Do Face Masks Prevent The Spread of Covid-19?

 In April 2020, researchers in South Korea studied whether cloth face masks or surgical masks prevented the spread of the SARS-CoV-2 virus.
 They took four patients who tested positive for Covid-19.
-The put them in a controlled environment.
+They put them in a controlled environment.

 They had each patient put on a cloth mask, cough five times into a petri dish.
 Then they put on a surgical mask and did the same thing.
 And one more time without any covering.
 A different petri dish was used to collect each sample.
-The researchers swabbed the surfaces of the masks on both the outside and inside and cultured, as well.
+The researchers swabbed the surfaces of the masks on both the outside and inside and cultured them, as well.

 Guess what they found?
-Yep, all the petri dishes had the virus.
+Yep, all the Petri dishes had the virus.
 Now here is the interesting thing, all the swabs from the outside of the masks were positive for the virus.
 However, most of the swabs from the inside of the masks were negative.
 The researchers explained that the virus most likely escaped due to the air leakage around the mask.